michielpost/DynamicDataCMS/src/QMS.Module.Micrio/README.md

 # Micrio Module
-The Micrio module allows you to submit file uploads to Micrio and retreive a Micrio short id.
+The Micrio module allows you to submit file uploads to https://micr.io and retreive a Micrio short id.
 The short id can be stored in your json document and used to view the uploaded image in Micrio.

 ## Usage
 - Register for a micr.io account